rholson1/wisp/README.rst

 ------------

 Installation instructions are given in sw_install.pdf_ , located in the Downloads section.
 In the Branches tab of the Downloads section, you can download the entire WISP_ repository as a .zip file.
+Other files in the Downloads section describe a possible hardware setup that could be used with WISP.
+Unfortunately, some of the hardware described is no longer available.

 Prerequisites